 What if you already have 9 awesome BJJ side control attacks at hand, what can you achieve?
-Apparently, with these jiu jitsu side control submissions, you can submit your opponent easily when you landed at the side control position.
-But, it’s not always the case, most Brazilian jiu-jitsu practitioners find several issues playing the side control position, especially against advanced BJJ practitioners.
+Apparently, with these jiu jitsu side control submissions, you can submit your opponent easily when you land at the side control position.
+But, it’s not always the case; most Brazilian jiu-jitsu practitioners find several issues playing the side control position, especially against advanced BJJ practitioners.

 But without mastering the side control fundamentals, the attacker player will achieve nothing.
-So, the practitioner needs to maintain a good weight distribution with an important pressure while being active at this position.
+So, the practitioner needs to maintain a good weight distribution with important pressure while being active in this position.

-Developing a smooth submission chain from the top side control position will be an awesome thing in getting more submissions.
+Developing a smooth submission chain from the top side control position will be excellent in getting more submissions.
 During this article, we will give a list of some awesome side control BJJ attacks.
 Awesome!
 Let’s dive in.

 Darce Choke From Side Control

-The darce choke is one of the foremost popular head and arm choke variations in Brazilian jiu-jitsu and Mixed Martial Arts (MMA).
+The darce choke is among the foremost famous head and arm choke variations in Brazilian jiu-jitsu and Mixed Martial Arts (MMA).
 Otherwise, It’s one of the best BJJ side control attacks performed properly by several practitioners in top jiu-jitsu tournaments.

 How Does Darce Choke Work?
-A competitor can perform the darce choke by creating an inverted arm triangle against their opponent.
-This BJJ move provokes a blood flow restriction, which lead the opponent to tap out and give up the game.
+Competitors can perform the d’arce choke by creating an inverted arm triangle against their opponent.
+This BJJ move provokes a blood flow restriction, which leads the opponent to tap out and give up the game.

 BJJ Side Control Armbar

-The Near-Side armbar is among sneaky jiu jitsu side control attacks, because more likely at the starting position your opponent is going to be expecting a spinning arm lock (or juji gatame), but you’re just stepping up and finishing the near-side arm moves.
+The Near-Side armbar is among sneaky jiu-jitsu side control attacks.
+This is because more likely at the side control position your opponent is going to be expecting a spinning arm lock (or juji gatame), but you’re just stepping up and finishing the near-side arm moves.

 Jiu Jitsu Side Control Lapel Choke

-Lapel choke is one among invisible BJJ side control GI choke submissions.
-It’s a sneaky and effective attacks that can help you finished your opponent from the reverse kesa gatame side control position.
+Lapel choke is one among the invisible BJJ side control Gi choke submissions.
+It’s a sneaky and effective attack that can help you finish your opponent from the reverse kesa gatame side control position.

-The key point to get a savage Lapel choke is by maintaining a good weight distribution and pressure when you’re at the side mount position.
+The key point to getting a savage Lapel choke is maintaining a good weight distribution and pressure when you’re in the side mount position.

 So, how to set up the jiu jitsu lapel choke from side control?